codex-storage/codex-research/design/proof-erasure-coding.md

 its 'slot data'.

-In the rest of this document we will ignore these two first purposes and dive deeper into the third purpose; increasing the probabily of finding missing slot data on a host.
+In the rest of this document we will ignore these two first purposes and dive deeper into the third purpose; increasing the probability of finding missing slot data on a host.
 For this reason we introduce a secondary erasure coding scheme that makes it easier to detect missing or corrupted slot data on a host through storage proofs.